yuanshunning/pickit-docs/docs/documentation/web-interface/overview.rst

 Top bar
 -------

 Starting from left to right.
-First the logo of Pick-it shown.
+First the logo of Pickit shown.
 Next to the logo the name of the system is given, typically this is pc-XXXXX.
 Next to the name the current software version of your system is shown.

-Next are the Pick-it connection status:
+Next are the Pickit connection status:

 -  **Robot**: An active robot communication is indicated by **✓**, otherwise **∅**.
 -  **Cam**: A camera connection is indicated by **✓**, otherwise **∅**.
--  **App**: The Pick-it application correctly working is indicated by **✓**, otherwise **∅**.
+-  **App**: The Pickit application correctly working is indicated by **✓**, otherwise **∅**.

 Then the current operational mode is shown.
-The Pick-it system has 4 main operational modes:
+The Pickit system has 4 main operational modes:

--  **Running**: Pick-it is ready to receive commands from the robot and to send localization results to the robot.
-You can only run a robot program with Pick-it when this state is activated.
+-  **Running**: Pickit is ready to receive commands from the robot and to send localization results to the robot.
+You can only run a robot program with Pickit when this state is activated.
--  **Check**: Pick-it is doing a single object detection without sending the result to a connected robot.
+-  **Check**: Pickit is doing a single object detection without sending the result to a connected robot.
 This allows testing the object detection without any robot or machine connected.
--  **Testing**: Pick-it is continuously detecting objects without sending the result to a connected robot.
+-  **Testing**: Pickit is continuously detecting objects without sending the result to a connected robot.
 This mode allows testing the object detection without any robot or machine connected.
 -  **Idle**: No commands from the robot are accepted.